Reseal honours top businesses with Maharashtra Business Icon Awards - www.lokmattimes.com

 Reseal honours top businesses with Maharashtra Business Icon Awards

 The prestigious awards ceremony took place at Hotel Radisson Blu in Nashik on July 7.
-Distinguished guests and eminent personalities, including Union Minister of State for Health and Family Welfare Dr Bharati Pravin Pawar, actress and businesswoman Miss Tejaswini Pandit, and talented actress Moon Moon Dutta, graced the awards function.
+Distinguished guests and eminent personalities, including Bharati Pravin Pawar – Union Minister of State for Health and Family Welfare, actress and businesswoman Miss Tejaswini Pandit, and talented actress Moon Moon Dutta, graced the awards function.

 Sudhir Pathade, Founder and CEO of Reseal, felicitated the Union Minister, and Ram Shriram, CEO of Mahagram Payments, felicitated the noted actresses.